barsoom/devbook/interview/README.md

 Mention this in communication before the fact, and repeat it during the interview.

 - We don't need to complete any task.
 We just want to get a feel for how they are to work with, and for them to get an idea as well.
-- Questions are very welcome, especially about our conventions, our domain model and so on.
-It's also fine to Google, phone a friend and so on, just like you would in day-to-day work.
+- Questions are very welcome, especially about our conventions, our domain model etc. It's also fine to Google, phone a friend and so on, just like you would in day-to-day work.
 - Please think aloud.

 ## Remember